breuleux/jurigged/README.md

 There may be issues updating some functions when they are decorated or stashed in some data structure that Jurigged does not understand.
 Jurigged does have to find them to update them, unfortunately.

-**What does "failed update" mean?**

-Jurigged does not allow changing a function's decorators.

 ## API